 - Plan, instruct, supervise and participate in all camp activities.

-- Supervise a group of up to 25 children ages six through twelve years old in sports, crafts, games and camp activities.
+- Supervise a group of up to 25 children ages five through twelve years old in sports, crafts, games and camp activities.

 - Maintain safety at all times for CIT’s and campers.

 - Perform custodial duties in maintaining the interior and exterior of the facility.

 - Assist in the care and maintenance of recreational equipment.

 - Following and administering the policies and procedures set forth by the Parks and Recreation Department.